 Dutch rod and line fishery for sea bass

 Certified as sustainable in December 2011.
+Suspended in February 2015.

-Species: Sea Bass (Zeebaars, Dicentrarchus labrax)
+Species: Sea bass (Zeebaars, Dicentrarchus labrax)

 Location: Southern North Sea (ICES Division IVc)